Prioritisation: What Changes First

 Lee and Charlotte are on the call.
 The team spends thirty minutes arguing.

 Tom thinks the pause button should be first: highest leverage, small engineering lift.
-Sam disagrees; fix the value prop messaging and you’ll acquire better-fit customers who churn less in the first place.
+Sam disagrees; fix the value prop messaging and you’ll acquire better-fit subscribers who churn less in the first place.
 Jas pushes for two-tier pricing because the board meeting is in three weeks.
 Priya wants the mixed-sourcing pilot first: you can’t pitch two-tier pricing without validating the supply chain.
 Maya keeps circling back to SEO.

 Charlotte lets the argument run past the point where it’s productive.
 Then she says: “Five people, five answers.
 That’s not a disagreement about priorities.
 That’s the absence of a framework for deciding.”